SECURITIES AND EXCHANGE COMMISSION

 The information in this Item 2.02 (including Exhibit 99.1 attached hereto) is being furnished and shall not be deemed “filed” for purposes of Section 18 of the Securities Exchange Act of 1934, as amended (the “Exchange Act”), or otherwise subject to the liabilities of that section, nor shall it be deemed incorporated by reference into any filing by the Company under the Securities Act of 1933, as amended (the “Securities Act”), or the Exchange Act, except as expressly set forth by specific reference in such filing.

 Item 7.01 Regulation FD Disclosure.

-On October 26, 2022, Foghorn Therapeutics Inc. (the “Company”) issued a press release, a copy of which is furnished as Exhibit 99.1 to this Current Report on Form 8-K. Additionally, the Company is furnishing as Exhibit 99.2 hereto a presentation, dated October 2022, which the Company intends to use in meetings with or presentations to investors.
+The Company is furnishing as Exhibit 99.2 to this Current Report on Form 8-K a presentation, dated November 2022, which the Company intends to use in meetings with or presentations to investors.

 Item 9.01 Financial Statements and Exhibits.

 Pursuant to the requirements of the Securities Exchange Act of 1934, the registrant has duly caused this report to be signed on its behalf by the undersigned hereunto duly authorized.

 Date: November 8, 2022

 |By:|| ||/s/ Allan Reine|